Rufous-webbed bush tyrant: Movement

 The rufous-webbed bush tyrant is a year-round resident.

 Feeding

 The rufous-webbed bush tyrant feeds on insects.
 It usually forages by itself or in pairs and does not join mixed-species feeding flocks.
 It perches atop a bush, tree, or low cliff and drops to the ground to capture prey, though sometimes it runs after it or takes it in mid-air ("hawking").
 It often hovers while seeking prey.

 Breeding

 The rufous-webbed bush tyrant's breeding season has not been defined but spans at least December to February in Peru.
-Males make a aerial display in which they hover and glide about 10 to 12 m above the ground.
+Males make an aerial display in which they hover and glide about 10 to 12 m above the ground.
 The nest is an open cup, typically placed in a Polylepis tree.
 The clutch size, incubation period, and time to fledging are not known.
 Both adults provision nestlings but other details of parental care are not known.